 Pearson, B., Pearson, J., Fox-Kemper, B., (In Prep).
 Structure Functions in Quasigeostrophic Turbulence.

 Pearson, J., Fox-Kemper, B.,(In Prep).
-Dynamical information from spectra of passive-reactive tracers in 2D & QG turbulence.
+Spectral representation of passive-reactive tracers in geophysical flows

 Pearson, J., Fox-Kemper, B., (In Prep).
-Blended Second and Third Order Structure function laws for passive-reactive tracers in 3D turbulence.
+Blended Second and Third Order Structure function laws for passive-reactive tracers in geophysical flows.

 Eulerian & Lagrangian Data Assimilation

 I incorporate both Eulerian and Lagrangian traffic flow observations using data assimilation schemes to improve macroscopic traffic models and estimate difficult parameters to observe.